 More recently, ASME has published the 2015 and 2017 Editions of the ASME OM Code.
 Beginning with the 2017 Edition, the ASME OM Code includes Mandatory Appendix IV, “Preservice and Inservice Testing of Active Pneumatically Operated Valve Assemblies in Nuclear Reactor Power Plants,” which requires quarterly stroke time testing and preservice performance assessment testing (PAT) for all AOVs, and periodic PAT for AOVs with high safety significance up to a maximum interval of 10 years.
 The NRC is considering proposed rulemaking to incorporate by reference the 2015 and 2017 Editions of the ASME OM Code with any appropriate conditions.
 For this proposed rulemaking, the NRC is also considering extending the current 12-month time period specified in 10 CFR 50.55a(f)(4) for the applicable ASME OM Code edition to be applied to the initial and periodic 10-year PST/IST programs.

 In SECY-04-0032, “Programmatic Information Needed for Approval of a Combined License without Inspections, Tests, Analyses, and Acceptance Criteria,” the NRC staff discussed the level of programmatic information needed for approval of a COL without ITAAC for operational programs.
-In a dated May 14, 2004, the Commission stated that “fully described” for an operational program should be understood to mean that the program is clearly and sufficiently described in terms for scope and level of detail to allow a reasonable assurance finding of acceptability.
+In a Staff Requirements Memorandum dated May 14, 2004, the Commission stated that “fully described” for an operational program should be understood to mean that the program is clearly and sufficiently described in terms for scope and level of detail to allow a reasonable assurance finding of acceptability.
 The Commission noted that required operational programs should always be described at a functional level and an increasing level of detail where implementation choices could materially and negatively affect the program effectiveness and acceptability.
 The Commission also stated that the staff should continue the practice of inspecting relevant licensee procedures and programs in a similar manner as was done in the past and consistent with applicable inspection programs.
 The staff should also continue to ensure, consistent with the inspection and enforcement processes, that licensees address pertinent issues prior to fuel loading.
 To allow the staff to complete the necessary inspections, procedure-level information that has typically not been docketed for staff review should continue to be made available to NRC inspectors with sufficient time to allow the inspectors to complete the necessary inspections and resolve pertinent issues.

 In SECY-05-0197, “Review of Operational Programs in a Combined License Application and General Emergency Planning Inspections, Tests, Analyses, and Acceptance Criteria,” the NRC staff defines operational programs for new nuclear power plants as programs that are required by regulation, are reviewed by NRC staff for acceptability with the results documented in the safety evaluation report (SER), and will be verified for implementation by NRC inspectors.
 SECY-05-0197 includes the PST and IST programs, and MOV Testing program, as operational programs.
 SECY-05-0197 discusses the information necessary for the staff to make a reasonable assurance finding on the acceptability of the operational program in the review of a COL application.